-1.1.1 NVMe over PCIe and NVMe over Fabrics
+1.1.1 NVMe[TM] over PCle[TM] and NVMe[TM] over Fabrics

-NVM Express 1.3 and prior revisions define a register level interface for host software to communicate with a non-volatile memory subsystem over PCI Express (NVMe over PCIe).
-The NVMe over Fabrics specification defines a protocol interface and related extensions to NVMe that enable operation over other interconnects (e.g., Ethernet, InfiniBand[TM], Fibre Channel).
+The NVM Express revision 1.3 and prior revisions define a register level interface for host software to communicate with a non-volatile memory subsystem over PCI Express (NVMe[TM] over PCIe[TM]).
+The NVMe[TM] over Fabrics specification defines a protocol interface and related extensions to the NVMe interface that enable operation over other interconnects (e.g., Ethernet, InfiniBand[TM], Fibre Channel).
 The NVMe over Fabrics specification has an NVMe Transport binding for each NVMe Transport (either within that specification or by reference).

-In this specification, a requirement/feature may be documented as specific to NVMe over Fabrics or to a particular NVMe Transport binding.
-In addition, support requirements for features and functionality may differ between NVMe over PCIe and NVMe over Fabrics.
+In this specification, a requirement/feature may be documented as specific to NVMe over Fabrics implementations or to a particular NVMe Transport binding.
+In addition, support requirements for features and functionality may differ between NVMe over PCIe and NVMe over Fabrics implementations.